yingweiwo

 Absorption, Distribution and Excretion

-By 24 hr after the administration of 37 mg/kg of radio-labeled pendimethalin to rats, 90.3% of the dose was recovered in the feces and urine.
-After 96 hr, 95.8% of the dose was recovered in the urine (20.9%) and feces (74.9%).
-When a lower dose was administered (7.3 mg/kg), 99.8% was recovered in the urine (21.8%) and feces (78.0%) after 12 hr.
-After 96 hr, residues were less than 0.3 ppm in all body tissues except fat, which had 0.9 ppm.
-This study indicates that ingested pendimethalin is largely unabsorbed by the bloodstream and excreted through the feces.
-Pendimethalin which does become absorbed into the bloodstream from the gastrointestinal tract is rapidly metabolized in the kidneys and liver and is then excreted in the urine.
+Within 24 hours, pentyrenone was primarily excreted in feces as the parent compound, with 20% excreted in urine (using a rat model).
+In rats administered 37 mg/kg of radiolabeled pentyrenone, 90.3% of the dose was recovered in feces and urine 24 hours later.
+After 96 hours, 95.8% of the dose was recovered in urine (20.9%) and feces (74.9%).
+With lower doses (7.3 mg/kg), 99.8% of the dose was recovered in urine (21.8%) and feces (78.0%) after 12 hours.
+After 96 hours, residual amounts in all tissues except adipose tissue were below 0.3 ppm, with 0.9 ppm remaining in adipose tissue.
+This study indicates that most ingested pentyrenone is not absorbed into the bloodstream but is excreted in feces.
+Pendimethalin, absorbed into the bloodstream via the gastrointestinal tract, is rapidly metabolized in the kidneys and liver, and then excreted in the urine.

 References